Chaohusaurus: Description

 Chaohusaurus is a basal ichthyopterygian.
 It thus shows traits that are typical for the direct ancestors of ichthyosaurs.
 As a result, basal ichthyosaurs like Cymbospondylus and Mixosaurus are closer in build to Chaohusaurus while later genera like Ichthyosaurus have a more derived morphology.
 Chaohusaurus did not have the dolphin-like form of later ichthyosaurs; it had a more lizard-like appearance with an elongated body.
 These proportions were not caused by a large number of vertebrae, the total of presacrals being about forty, but by an elongated build of each individual vertebra.
 The head is short, in adults having about the third the length of the trunk, with a narrow pointed beak and large eye-sockets.
 Its teeth are conspicuously heterodont, differing in shape: those of the upper jaws are pointed though blunt; those of the rear lower jaws are bulbous with a convex profile, a possible adaptation to a durophagous diet, crushing shellfish.
 The neck is relatively long.
 Chaohusaurus did have flippers, rather than webbed feet.
 The tail fin is wide-based in side-view and short.

 Chaohusaurus is one of the smallest known ichthyopterygians, measuring about 0.7–1 m long and weighing 1.3–3.1 kg.

 Being a basal ichthyopterygian, Chaohusaurus provides important information about the early evolution of the group.
-It shows that some typical ichthyosaurian traits were probably already part of the original ichthyoptergyian Bauplan.
+It shows that some typical ichthyosaurian traits were probably already part of the original ichthyopterygian Bauplan.
 It furthermore has a mix of basal traits that were subsequently lost, early derived traits indicating the genus is not the basalmost ichthyopterygian known and some autapomorphies of its own.

 An original ichthyopterygian trait is the fact that the skull roof is short and wide.
 The basisphenoid at the rear lower end of the braincase is not fused with the basioccipital, the lower bone of the rear skull.
 The parasphenoid at the front of the braincase has a long cultriform process.
 There is no separate ectopterygoid present.
 The lower jaw has a retroarticular process at its rear.